danstevensonxyz/danstevensonxyz/content/markdown/blog/northcoders-week-1-intro-week-at-northcoders/index.md

 ---
-title: Weeknote - Northcoders Week 1
+title: Intro week at Northcoders
 date: "2021-01-29"
 description: "This week I started the remote coding bootcamp with Northcoders.
 It’s been a busy and interesting week, covering a lot of ground and brushing up on some of the topics I’ve covered as part of the preparation work for the course."
 ---